appanp/supply-chain-fundas/supply_chain_terminology.md

 - Goods storage: Transfer the items to their designated storage areas
 - Post-receiving clean-up: Maintain a clean receiving area.

-For best practices in the receiving process, watch [this video (7 mins)](https://www.youtube.com/watch?v=37aSzbWBuxk)Vendor who have automated the receiving process are listed below:
+For best practices in the receiving process, watch [this video (7 mins)](https://www.youtube.com/watch?v=37aSzbWBuxk).
+Vendors who have automated the receiving process are listed below:

 - [Vimaan Automates the Warehouse Inbound/Receiving Process](https://vimaan.ai/warehouse-receiving/)